dgcrouse/VideoObfuscate/Readme.md

 Since this would use a LOT of RAM on high-resolution videos, I implement a "pass" system.
 Each input frame is read n times, and only a chunk of (width/n) columns will be rotated to get the same number of frames.
 Each time through still reads (frame width) frames, though, to get the full movie width.

 As a proof of concept, I transformed Sintel, the Open Movie, (© copyright Blender Foundation | www.sintel.org) using my method.
-You can find the result here: (coming soon).
-Pass it back through the transformation to restore the video.
+You can find the result here: https://www.youtube.com/watch?v=qO6ymAyPGcg.
+Download it in 720p (It MUST be this resolution or it won't work), then pass it back through the transformation to restore the video.

 Edit: YouTube changed the resolution, which made it impossible to de-obfuscate.
 Uploading fixed version soon